coderefinery/installation/jupyter.md

 # Jupyter

-Jupyter/JupyterLab should be installed on your computer as part of the Python installation, but please also [verify your Jupyter installation](#how-to-verify-the-installation).
+Jupyter/JupyterLab should be installed on your computer if you have installed Anaconda. but please also [verify your Jupyter installation](#how-to-verify-the-installation).

+## Installation of extensions on Linux, macOS, and Windows

 Here you will find how to install optional JupyterLab extensions which will be demonstrated during the workshop.

-## Installation on Linux, macOS and Windows

 You are not required to install these extensions, but if you wish to you can follow the instructions below.